shalanah/kind-cloud-blog/content/blog/why-is-kind-cloud-sound-3/index.md

 Audio can be a challenge for many, and completely inaccessible for others.
 Kind Cloud is your meditation companion.

 ### I hope you find a meditation app that works for you! 🌈

-Whether it is [Kind Cloud](kindcloud.app) or not, I hope you find a way to incorporate meditation into your life.